maurotommasi/Splitter_b9lab_v2/README.md

 Showcases how to access an injected Ethereum provider, in this case the EIP-1102-compliant `window.ethereum`, alongside the legacy `window.web3`.

-The GUI displays:
+The GUI displays (tested on hanache-cli):

-* whether you are connected to Ethereum
-* the balances of your accounts, only if you have expressely allowed it, and if you have any
+* Three textbox (sender, beneficiary1, beneficiary2) and a button Split
+* A textbox (address) and 2 buttons: Withdraw and Show Web3 Balance
+* Some useful data that shows the balances of the actors
-* the balance of any address you paste in the input box
+* The balance on Web3 of a specific address

 After cloning it, to run this program, you need to: